bgamari/ghc-wiki-import/objective-c.md

 We require the programmer to supply headers for all Objective-C classes implemented in Haskell.
-This enables the Objective-C compiler to do type checking and enables Interface Builder to recognises properties used as outlets.
+This enables the Objective-C compiler to do type checking and enables Interface Builder to recognise properties used as outlets.

 ## Architecture